maxhwardg/advanced_multiloops/README.md

 All the folding programs expect a single argument on command line.
 This is the relative path to the data_tables directory (you will find this in the root directory of this project).
 This is a collection of files which contain the free energy parameters in RNAstructure format.
 We use this since RNAstructure is used to provide some basic free energy functions.

 #### Logarithmic Fold Program
-This program (logarithmic_fold) does MFE folding under the Turner 1999 logarithmic model of and parameters for multi-loops (see [Nearest Neighbor Database](http://rna.urmc.rochester.edu/NNDB/turner99/mb.html)).
+This program (logarithmic_fold) does MFE folding under the Turner 1999 logarithmic model and parameters for multi-loops (see [Nearest Neighbor Database](http://rna.urmc.rochester.edu/NNDB/turner99/mb.html)).
 It expects a series of whitespace separated strings as input.
 Each string should be a primary sequence to be folded.
 For each primary sequence, the output will be 3 lines.
 The first will be the parsed version of the primary sequence (where 'X' denotes an unknown nucleotide), the second will be the MFE value, and the third will be a dot-bracket MFE structure.
 Here is an example usage:

 ```
 ./the_build_directory/logarithmic_fold data-tables/